dsinkerii/BrokenMinecraft/README.md

 # BrokenMinecraft

+# quick note
+this mod was simply an idea i found interesting made by my friend thevhproductions, i dont find a reason to continue maintaining it nor fixing any bugs since im kind of done modding mc lol...

 ## Oh no!
 Our copy of Minecraft:tm:!
 It's broken!
 a simple 1.20 fabric mod (made for yahiamice) that adds 30+ funny "bugs" that represent that feeling when you accidentally corrupt your game.
 (W.I.P.)